wp-plugins/kimili-flash-embed/readme.txt

 == Changelog ==

 > **Note:** Because this plugin has been around for a while and numerous older versions exist, yet version 1.4 is the first version to actually be included in the Wordpress Plugin Repository, any older versions are NOT available here.
 If you'd like to download an older version, you can do so at the [Kimili Flash Embed for Wordpress Home Page](http://kimili.com/plugins/kml_flashembed/wp).

+= Version 2.1 =

+* Now utilizes SWFObject 2.2
+* Added ability to set defaults for every attribute in the KFE tag generator.
+* Fixed an issue when using KFE on SSL pages.

 = Version 2.0.3 =